daycyberwox/Cybersecurity-HomeLab/README.md

 My purpose for this lab is to learn more about Security Monitoring and Detection Engineering.

+# Hardware
 This lab will be running on a Windows PC specifically built for the purpose of labbing.

 **PC Parts:** https://pcpartpicker.com/list/xfBQXv

+# Virtual Machines
 This lab consists of:

   ~ **Kali:** This is the offensive machine that will be used to propagate different forms of attacks.

-  ~ **pfsense:** This will be the firewall for controllin inbound and outbound traffice, only accessible and visible in the VM private network.
+  ~ **pfsense:** This will be the firewall for controlling inbound and outbound traffic, only accessible and visible in the VM private network.

   ~ **Security Onion:** This will be the all-in-one IDS, Security Monitoring and Log Management solution.